 Accelerated Master’s Degrees

-The Cronkite School’s accelerated bachelor’s/master’s programs (sometimes referred to as +1 programs) allow high-performing undergraduate students to earn a master’s degree in just two semesters.
+The Cronkite School’s Accelerated Master’s Program (formerly referred to as 4+1 programs) allows high-performing undergraduate students to earn a master’s degree in just two semesters.
 Students begin taking graduate courses while they are still undergrads, and they can count up to 12 credits toward both undergraduate and graduate degrees.
 Students can complete both degrees in four years (for students completing the bachelor’s degree in three years) or five years (for students completing the bachelor’s degree in four years).

 Streamline your educational journey, save time and expense, and supercharge your career growth with the Cronkite accelerated master’s program.